Compartment Syndrome, ABOS Oral Boards Preparation

 Clinical Scenario

-Radiographs obtained at the outside facility show a minimally displaced transverse tibial shaft fracture at the junction of the middle and distal thirds.
-The fibula is intact.
+Radiographs from the outside facility showed a minimally displaced transverse tibial shaft fracture at the junction of the middle and distal thirds.
+Fibula was intact.

 What Examiners Look For